eslint/eslint/docs/src/use/configure/migration-guide.md

 In flat config files, the `globals`, and `parserOptions` are consolidated under the `languageOptions` key; the `env` property doesn't exist.
 Groups of global variables for specific runtimes are imported from the [globals](https://www.npmjs.com/package/globals) npm package and included in the `globals` property.
 You can use the spread operator (`...`) to import multiple globals at once.

-For example, here's a eslintrc file with language options:
+For example, here's an eslintrc file with language options:

 ```javascript
 // .eslintrc.js